 Colonoscopy: What to Know

-Colonoscopies are also used to prevent colorectal cancer usually starting at age 50.
+Colonoscopies are also used to prevent colorectal cancer, and it is recommended that you start having them at age 45.
 During a colonoscopy abnormal growths, called polyps, can be removed before they transform into cancers.

 What Do I Do Before Exam?